ministryofjustice/itpolicycontent/content/confluence/enterprise/password-standard.md

 ### Things to do (users)

-- Follow the [NCSC guidance][ncscpasswords] to generate your password.
+- follow the [NCSC guidance][ncscpasswords] to generate your password
-- Use a separate, unique password for each account or service.
+- use a separate, unique password for each account or service

 <!--
 - Use a [password manager](#password-managers) to help you keep track of your passwords.
 -->

-### Things to do (systems)
+### Things to do (multi-user systems and services)

 Basic level passwords are never enough to protect systems that support more than one user.